-LATE LIST: Where the list is received, but not in timely fashion, e.g., on the 3^{rd} business day, the Regional Director should normally proceed with the election and allow the matter to be resolved through the objections process.
-If the parties other than the employer requests to withdraw from an agreement or delay a directed election because of the late filing of the list, the Regional Director has discretion to approve such if he/she believes the late filing of the list may have resulted in substantial prejudice.
+LATE LIST: Where the list is received, but not in timely fashion, e.g., on the 3rd business day, the Regional Director should normally proceed with the election and allow the matter to be resolved through the objections process.
+If the parties other than the employer requests to withdraw from an agreement or delay a directed election because of the late filing of the list, the Regional Director has discretion to approve such if they believe the late filing of the list may have resulted in substantial prejudice.